DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world1.md

 "Yeah, after all they are our allies."

 They heard friendly girl's voice.
-It was voice of the girl of the same age as Kai - Jeanne E Anisu own voice, rather than voice of Resistance Leader.
+It was voice of the girl of the same age as Kai - Jeanne E Anise own voice, rather than voice of Resistance Leader.

 "Jeanne-sama."